Dedicated to the preservation of the Cavalier King Charles Spaniel

 Prices

-Serious breeders will not sell a puppy with an AKC full registration (unless to an approved show home), or will not sell a pet puppy without a spay/neuter contract of some type.
+Serious breeders will not sell a puppy with an AKC full registration (unless to an approved show home) or will not sell a pet puppy without a spay/neuter contract of some type.
 This is NOT a breed served well by back yard breeders or puppy mills.
 The Cavalier gene pool is relatively small.
-It is critical that not only is health testing is done, but everything is considered with breeding dogs, to ensure the survival and health of the breed overall.
+It is critical that not only is health testing is done, but everything is considered with breeding dogs, to ensure the survival and health of the breed overall and not get bottlenecked genetically.

 Whether you choose to adopt a puppy from us or from someone else, please become informed about the breed.
 If we do not have what you are looking for, please CONTACT US.
 We know many other reputable breeders who may have what you are looking for.